bbonny/quiz-react/README.md

     }.bind(this));
 ```

-Instalation
+Installation
 -------------

-You can localy install the project on your computer.
+You can locally install the project on your computer.
 Requirements: npm must be installed on your computer, you can use httpster to serve the files.

 ```